redecentralize/alternative-internet/RESOURCES.md

 More general resources on the movement to redecentralise the internet.
 (Also called the Indie Web movement).
 If it's not a link to a specific project, it belongs here.

+## Techniques and ideas

+* A proposal for [protection against identity theft](http://codeforcode.com/blog/2013/9/21/how-to-do-online-accounts-better) that works by decentralizing the storage of personal information.
+Using such a strategy would make websites less enticing targets for hackers and would allow users to be in control of where and how their personal information is stored.

 ## Online articles

 Articles and blog posts.